ian-IBCIRL/CI-Django-Blog/README.md

 Welcome!

-This is the initial project readme.
+This is the nearly complete blog project readme.

-The last update to this file was: **December 21, 2022**
+The last update to this file was: **Jan 8th, 2023**

 ## Reminders